liupei101/liupei101.github.io/_news/announcement_4.md

 related_posts: false
 ---

-:sparkles: [A paper](https://www.sciencedirect.com/science/article/pii/S0169260724001573) is accepted by *Computer Methods and Programs in Biomedicine*.
+:sparkles: [One paper](https://www.sciencedirect.com/science/article/pii/S0169260724001573) is accepted by *Computer Methods and Programs in Biomedicine*.